Dugald Steer

-Dugald A. Steer B.A.
-(Brist), S.A.S.D. (born 1965) is an English children's writer.
+Dugald A. Steer (born 1965) is an English children's writer.
+He wrote books in the book series Ology.

 Biography

 Early life and education

 Dugald Steer was born in 1965 and grew up in Surrey.
-He completed a Bachelor of Arts, majoring in English literature and philosophy at Bristol University, then completed a TEFL course and lived in Spain for five years.
+He completed a Bachelor of Arts, majoring in English literature and philosophy at University of Bristol, then completed a TEFL course and lived in Spain for five years.

 Career

 After returning to the United Kingdom, Steer got a job with Templar Publishing, working his way up to become senior editor.
 At Templar, he wrote and edited many books, including numerous Ologies.
 He has since gone freelance in order to pursue writing for children and teaching.

 Published works

 Steer has authored over 100 books, beginning with Big Bear and the Missing Mouse (1995).
-Other notable works of his include Mythical Mazes, Scary Fairies, An Accidental Christmas, Just One More Story, The Night Tiger, Dragonology, The Dragonology Chronicles: The Dragon's Eye, The Dragonology Chronicles: The Dragon Diary, The Dragonology Chronicles: The Dragon's Apprentice and The Dragonology Chronicles: The Dragon Prophecy.
+Other notable works of his include Mythical Mazes, Scary Fairies, An Accidental Christmas, Just One More Story, The Night Tiger, Dragonology, The Dragonology Chronicles: The Dragon's Eye, The Dragonology Chronicles: The Dragon Diary, The Dragonology Chronicles: The Dragon's Apprentice, and The Dragonology Chronicles: The Dragon Prophecy.